The Pulse of K-Entertainment

 Which FANTASY BOYS members won the injunction against PocketDol Studio?

 The members named in the April 2026 ruling were Kang Minseo, Lee Hanbin, Hikaru, Hong Sungmin, Kim Gyurae, and Kaedan.
 According to Soompi's April 21 update, the court granted their injunction on April 16.
-The case became bigger days later when BAE173 member Doha was also confirmed to have won his own injunction against PocketDol Studio.
+The case grew bigger days later when BAE173 member Doha was also confirmed to have won his own injunction against PocketDol Studio.

 What does Doha's court win mean for BAE173 activities?